The Joyful Method will show you how to declutter and organize without getting overwhelmed.

 - the good socks

-- the ones that have stretched out a bit but are still okay
+- socks that have stretched out a bit but are still okay

-- the ones in a color you don’t love
+- okay socks in a color you don’t love

 - boot socks